GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 }
 ```

-## Conditionally modifying some field value(s)
+## Conditionally modifying field values

-This example also retrieves data from the REST API endpoint `newapi.getpop.org/wp-json/newsletter/v1/subscriptions`.
+This example continues on the previous one, plus also converting the format of the emails in the response.

 The GraphQL query below extracts the emails from the response of the API, and converts to upper case those from users whose language is English or German via the composable directive `@if` (provided by the [**Conditional Field Manipulation**](https://gatographql.com/extensions/conditional-field-manipulation/) extension):